-BBA students who are approaching the final year of undergraduate work are encouraged to apply to the BBA-to-MBA program.
-Admission requirements are the same as for full admission to the MBA program except that being in the final year of undergraduate work can substitute for having an undergraduate degree, and the cumulative GPA for all HSU coursework to date can substitute for the overall undergraduate GPA.
-Admitted students may take up to six hours of MBA coursework in their final year to apply toward their BBA degree.
+BBA students who are approaching the senior year of undergraduate work are encouraged to apply to the BBA-to-MBA EAGL (Early Admission Graduate Learning) program.
+Admission requirements are the same as those for full admission to the MBA program, except that the cumulative GPA for all HSU coursework to date can substitute for the overall undergraduate GPA.
+Admitted students may take up to six hours of MBA coursework in their senior year to apply toward their BBA degree.
 By completing the remaining MBA core curriculum, electives, and all other requirements of the MBA, the student may receive the master's degree upon the completion of 36 hours of graduate hour work that includes up to 6 hours taken as an undergraduate.
 The BBA degree will be awarded upon completion of all requirements for that degree program.